sctg-development/ai-outlook/README.md

 To install the AI Outlook Add-in, follow these steps:

 1. Download the latest release (nightly) ZIP file from the [project's GitHub releases section](https://github.com/sctg-development/ai-outlook/releases).
+   1. Note release_*.zip use Cloudflare Pages for hosting the add-in.
+   2. Note release_github_pages_*.zip use GitHub Pages for hosting the add-in.
 2. Log in to your company's Microsoft 365 admin console.
 3. Navigate to Settings > Integrated applications.
 4. Click on "Load customized applications" (or a similar option for adding custom add-ins).